gottstech/gotts/docs/nit.md

 ### Fix of Rogue-Key Attack

 According to [ComSig](https://github.com/gottstech/gotts/wiki/ComSig-Signature) paper, to avoid this Rogue-Key attack, the signature may be revised as follows.
+The core idea is to use a _weighted aggregated public key_ for signature, instead of a simple sum of multiple public keys.

 For multiple Pedersen commitment outputs _I<sub>i</sub>_ where _i=[1..n]_: